Classes in Mindfulness and Self-Compassion

 Where did you get your teacher training?

-Atabey and Beth completed a two year training with the Center for Mindful Self Compassion, started by Kristin Neff and Chris Germer.
+Atabey and Beth completed a two year teacher training with the Center for Mindful Self Compassion, started by Kristin Neff and Chris Germer.

 Reserve your spot!